BeardyMike/SMhotkey/README.md

 * Win+Q
   * Goldmine Pending speedy tool, needs TextBank1 to have data in it.

+## Installation
+This program and all it's files expect to be in C:\AHK and unless you go in and change this within the code... that's the way it is for now.

 ## License
 There isnt one.
 Use my code how ever you wish.
 Just mention me if you do use the code.